Frequently asked questions

 Having an advance directive does not mean you have given up your right to make any decisions about your care as long as you are able to do so.
 Having or not having an advance directive will not affect the quality of your care while you can make your own decisions.
 Treatment and comfort measures will continue to be offered.
-The advance directive only takes effect when you cannot speak for yourself.
-At that point, certain cure measures may be withheld if that is what you requested.
+The advance directive is only used when you cannot speak for yourself.
+At that point, certain cure measures may be withheld if that’s what you requested.
 Any person who is mentally able can change or revoke his or her advance directive at any time.

 Can I have both a living will and a power of attorney for health care?

 Yes.
 You can have a living will and a durable power of attorney for health care at the same time.
 In most cases, you can also provide extra instructions in another type of advance directive for situations not covered by the living will.
-It is a good idea to make sure that the person you name as your proxy in the power of attorney for health care has copies of your living will and/or any other advance directive and understands what you want.
-It is important to be sure that these documents are consistent with each other, too, so that there will be no confusion about your wishes if you become unable to make them known yourself.
+It’s a good idea to make sure that the person you name as your proxy in the power of attorney for health care has copies of your living will and/or any other advance directive and understands what you want.
+It’s important to be sure that these documents are consistent with each other, too, so that there will be no confusion about your wishes if you become unable to make them known yourself.
 Some states also allow you to have a single, combined advance directive/living will document.
-But it is important to check your state’s requirements to find out what is legally accepted in your state.
+But it’s important to check your state’s requirements to find out what’s legally accepted in your state.

-Can I change my mind about what is written in my advance directive?
+Can I change my mind about what’s written in my advance directive?

-- You have major health change or are diagnosed with a serious illness
+- You have a major health change or are diagnosed with a serious illness

 - You go through a divorce

 - You experience the death of a loved one